Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • TNF-α (tumor necrosis factor alpha): involved in tissue destruction and chronic diseases.

 Elevated CRP is directly associated with an increased risk of cardiovascular disease, frailty, and functional decline [1].
-In addition, chronic elevated IL-6 or TNF-α levels reflect a persistent inflammatory state, linked to age-related pathologies such as osteoarthritis, osteoporosis, or Alzheimer's disease [2].
+In addition, chronically elevated IL-6 or TNF-α levels reflect a persistent inflammatory state, linked to age-related conditions such as osteoarthritis, osteoporosis, or Alzheimer's disease [2].

 How to improve it

-• Anti-inflammatory diet: omega-3, polyphenols (olive oil, berries), plant fibers.
+• Anti-inflammatory diet: omega-3, polyphenols (olive oil, berries), vegetable fibers.

 • Regular physical activity: reduces circulating IL-6.

-• Restorative sleep: limits the nocturnal production of inflammatory cytokines.
+• Restorative sleep: limits the nighttime production of inflammatory cytokines.

 • Nutraceuticals studied: curcumin, quercetin, resveratrol.

-2. Oxidative stress: the invisible wear and tear of cells
+2. Oxidative stress: the invisible wear and tear on cells

-With every breath, our cells produce energy from oxygen.
+With each breath, our cells produce energy using oxygen.
 But this process also releases free radicals, unstable molecules capable of damaging membranes, proteins, and DNA.
 Normally, our body has enzymes and antioxidants to neutralize these radicals.
 It can also activate cellular drainage mechanisms, such as autophagy, a natural process that recycles waste and damaged components.

 The body's natural cleansing systems